I'm interested in sustainable agriculture, the environment, health, and nutrition. This is the story of my journey with oil cleansing.

 It's easy-peasy.
 Three minutes and you're done.

-Step 2: Loosen the dirt.
+Loosen the dirt.
 Massage one to two teaspoons of your oil blend into your face.
-Shoot for a 60 second massage, and try not to skimp on the time.
-Remember--the longer you massage, the more dirt will dissolve out of your pores.
+Shoot for a 60-second massage, and try not to skimp on the time.
+Remember—the longer you massage, the more dirt will dissolve out of your pores.

-Step 3: Steam open your pores.
+Steam your pores open.
 Soak a washcloth in hot (hot!) water, wring it out, and drape it over your face.
 Keep it on for 60 seconds or until the washcloth cools to room temperature.

-Step 4: Remove the excess oil.
+Remove the excess oil.
 Rinse out your washcloth and scrub your face with warm water.
-Do a good job here -- if you leave a coating of oil on your skin, it'll feel...well, like a coating of oil on your skin.
+Do a good job here—if you leave a coating of oil on your skin, it'll feel...well, like a coating of oil on your skin.

 This depends a little on your current skin-care regime and little about how obsessive you are about buying cold-pressed organic oils (recommended, but not necessary).